-- Mapping: The following maps were created using aerial orthophotography data and Agricultural Land Reserve (ALR) data to support establishment of the monitoring plan: - 1) Climate Stations Overview Maps 1-3 - 2) Crop Drying Monitoring Area Identification Overview Maps 1 of 9 These maps are included at the end of Appendix B and referenced below. - Baseline Data Collection and Climate Station Management: Climate data was included in the Site C Environmental Impact Statement and baseline climate data continues to be collected using BC Hydro's Site C climate station network.
-Appendix E provides an overview of the Climate stations relevant to the agricultural monitoring program.
-Complete details are available in the Site C Climate & Air Quality Monitoring Annual Reports for 2014 and 2015 (RWDI).
+- Mapping: The following maps were created using aerial orthophotography data and Agricultural Land Reserve (ALR) data to support establishment of the monitoring plan: - 1) Climate Stations Overview Maps 1-3 - Crop Drying Monitoring Area Identification Overview Maps 1 of 9

+These maps are included at the end of Appendix B: Monitoring Potential Effects on Crop Drying Plan and referenced below.

+Baseline Data Collection and Climate Station Management: Climate data was included in the EIS and baseline climate data continues to be collected using BC Hydro's Site C climate station network.
+Appendix E: Climate Station Information provides an overview of the climate stations relevant to the agriculture monitoring program.
+Complete details are available in the Site C Climate & Air Quality Monitoring Annual Reports for 2014, 2015 and 2016 (RWDI).

-For agriculture monitoring programs there are currently six climate station located at the sites below, as identified on the map titled "Climate Stations Overview - Maps 1-3":
+For agriculture monitoring programs, there are currently six climate stations located at the sites below, as identified on the map titled "Climate Stations Overview - Maps 1-3":